ThDilos/ThDilos.Fox.Expanded/README.md

 	You start glowing.

 	After discharge, you get blindness 1 and slowness 1 for 1 second.
-(Faint effect lol)
+(Faint effect lol) Mobs will know its you if you damage them with this skill.

 	When you move, charge is disrupted.
 	When you get hit, charge is disrupted.